yumouwei/super-mario-bros-reinforcement-learning/README.md

 ## Training & Results

-I used the PPO agent in SB3 with MlpPolicy (2 layers of Dense(64)), default hyperparamenters and a linear learning rate scheduler to gradually reduce lr to 0 by the end of a session.
+I used the PPO agent in SB3 with MlpPolicy (2 layers of Dense(64)), default hyperparamenters and a linear annealing learning rate scheduler to gradually reduce lr to 0 by the end of a session.
 Adding the scheduler significantly improved the stability of the training process.
 Each model was trained for 10M steps and took about 4.5 hours to finish.

 <img src="https://github.com/yumouwei/super-mario-bros-reinforcement-learning/blob/main/gif/world-1-1-n_stack%3D4-with_io-optimized.gif" width="400" >